 Scholastic Earnings Preview

-Scholastic (NAS: SCHL) hasn't been able to establish an earnings trend, bouncing between beating and falling short of estimates during the past fiscal year.
-The company will unveil its latest earnings Thursday.
-Scholastic is a publisher and distributor of children's books, and a leader in educational technology and children's media.
+Investors braced for a bumpy ride ahead of Scholastic's (NAS: SCHL) earnings announcement as the company has wavered between beating and falling short of analyst predictions during the past fiscal year.
+The company will unveil its latest earnings on Thursday.
+Scholastic is a publisher and distributor of children's books and a leader in educational technology and children's media.

 What analysts say:

-- Revenue Forecasts: On average, analysts predict $302.2 million in revenue this quarter.
-That would represent a rise of 3.9% from the year-ago quarter.
+- Revenue forecasts: On average, analysts predict $684.7 million in revenue this quarter.
+That would represent a rise of 1.3% from the year-ago quarter.

-- Wall Street Earnings Expectations: The average analyst estimate is a loss of $1.03 per share.
-Estimates range from a loss of $1.06 to a loss of $1.01.
+- Wall Street earnings expectations: The average analyst estimate is earnings of $2.33 per share.
+Estimates range from $2.25 to $2.40.

 What our community says:

-CAPS All-Stars are solidly behind the stock with 75.8% assigning it an "outperform" rating.
-The majority of the Fools are in agreement with the All-Stars as 67% give it an "outperform" rating.
-Fools are bullish on Scholastic, though the message boards have been quiet lately with only 43 posts in the past 30 days.
+The majority of CAPS All-Stars see SCHL as a good bet, with 73% awarding it an outperform rating.
+The majority of the Fools are in agreement with the All-Stars as 67.4% give it an outperform rating.
+Fools are keen on Scholastic, though the message boards have been quiet lately with only 45 posts in the past 30 days.
 Scholastic's bearish CAPS rating of two out of five stars falls short of the Fool community sentiment.

 At the time this article was published